dbeley/dotfiles-pinephone/README.md

 stow gtk
 ```

+- git
 - gtk: dark theme, papirus icon theme
 - firefox: some tweaks (`user.js` needs to be copied manually to `~/.mozilla/firefox/*****.default-esr` as the profile name is random)

+See also my other [dotfiles](https://github.com/dbeley/dotfiles) repo for other ideas.